-The Australian Kelpie was originally bred to have the energy, intelligence, and independence to herd livestock all day in the hot Australian climate without much need for supervision, and the breed retains those qualities to this day.
+The Australian Kelpie was originally bred to have the energy, intelligence, and independence to herd livestock all day in the hot Australian climate without much need for supervision.
+They retain those qualities to this day.

 Australian Kelpies are fully capable of performing many dog sports, search and rescue work, nose work, service dog duties, and more.
-They have high energy and high exercise needs, and while they are able to handle doing a job with little supervision, they need human companionship and direction.
+They have high energy and high exercise needs.
+While they can handle doing a job with little supervision, they need human companionship and direction.

 Leaving them home alone for long periods of time can spell disaster.
-Their natural herding instincts need to be contained and used properly from an early age, or they may end up nipping at the heels of children, other pets, and even guests, but with time and training, they can make loyal companions who excel as watchdogs and work tirelessly at any task they’re given.
+Their natural herding instincts need to be contained and used properly from an early age; otherwise, they may end up nipping at the heels of children, other pets, and even guests.
+But with time and training, they can make loyal companions who excel as watchdogs and work tirelessly at any task.

 See below for complete list of Australian Kelpie characteristics!

 Australian Kelpie Dog Breed Information & Pictures – Dogtime